This article outlines the process of configuring an event-based data logger to capture snapshots.

 -

 Follow the steps explained in the above section to create an event-based logger.
 Use the virtual setpoint variable as the event trigger.
-Since we will use this setpoint variable as a on/off switch (boolean), set the trigger condition to > 0.5.
+Since we will use this setpoint variable as a on/off switch (Boolean), set the trigger condition to > 0.5.

 -